mzen17/Character-Neural-Engine/README.md

 Some bleeding edge Machine Learning technologies (Llama 2, GPT3.5/4) directly in gameplay.

+Is no longer the current neural engine due to a new engine, and is deprecated/archived.

 ## Introduction
 The backend process (What happens in the back):